ZQuestClassic/ZQuestClassic/docs/building.md

 Note: on Windows, Debug can't be cached yet. https://github.com/ccache/ccache/issues/1040

-Some care is needed to ensure build outputs are determinstic.
+Some care is needed to ensure build outputs are deterministic.
 If you do a clean build (`cmake --build build --clean-first`), and then run `ccache -z` and do another clean build, then `ccache -s` will give a report of cache misses/hits.
 The cache should be full and there should be 0 misses.
 If there are misses, something in the build output is non deterministic.
 Read this [article](https://interrupt.memfault.com/blog/ccache-debugging) for how to debug.

 Other useful links: